Updated April 2026

 Plan type

-Guaranteed acceptance plans are typically more expensive than underwritten plans because the insurer takes on more risk.
+Guaranteed acceptance plans tend to cost more than underwritten plans because the insurer accepts higher risk without health screening.

 📈